ciscoheat/deepstate/README.md

 ## Middleware

-Lets make the famous Redux time machine then!
+Lets make the famous Redux time machine!
 Middleware is a function that takes three arguments:

 1. **asset:** The current asset `S`, always before any middleware was/is applied
 1. **next:** A `next` function that will pass an `Action` to the next middleware